Abel Makkonen Tesfaye (born February 16, 1990) a.k.a. The Weeknd is a Canadian singer-songwriter and record producer.

 - Important Haircut: The Starboy era is most characterized by him getting a lot of his hair cut off, representing the next stage in his music.

 - Intercourse with You: Given he's an R'n'B singer, this should be par for the course.
+However, unlike most other artists in the genre, his sexual escapades are not idealized at all.

 - Lighter and Softer: He admits to invoking this for Beauty Behind The Madness in his desire to experiment with his musical direction.
 "Can't Feel My Face" is slightly more upbeat in melody, and drug references are toned down.
 Of course, the music video consists of him being set on fire.
 In addition, the narrators of later songs are considerably more sympathetic than the predatory narrators portrayed in earlier songs.
 "In the Night" is probably the most obvious.
 Of course, that song is about the horrific, traumatic aftereffects of rape, so it's not like he's making bubblegum pop...